eggman/memo/sdio_rtl8189es.md

 # SDIO protocol of RTL8189ES

-* SDIO protocol is based on USB.
+* realtek's SDIO protocol is based on USB.

 # SDIO
 * SDIO Version : 1.1 / 2.0 / 3.0